Friday: Frigg's and Freya's Day

 Position in the Week

-Most Slavic languages call Friday the “fifth day”, while the Portuguese use the word sexta-feira, meaning the “sixth day of liturgical celebration”.
+According to international standard ISO 8601, Friday is the fifth day of the week.
+In Slavic languages, they call Friday the “fifth day,” while the Portuguese use the word “sexta-feira,” meaning the “sixth day of a liturgical celebration.”

 In some cultures, superstition considers Friday an unlucky day to begin a voyage.
-However, Friday is considered a lucky day for sowing the seed.
+However, Friday is regarded as a lucky day for sowing the seed.

-In Islam, Friday is a day of general peace and condemning a slave on Friday is forbidden under the Muslim law.
+In Islam, Friday is a day of general peace for Muslims.
 It is also a special prayer day called Salat AlJumu'ah.